 An adjustment as little as 2 feet in antenna placement may resolve noise issues.
 In extreme cases, (e.g., Cellular Telephone tower interference) the band pass filters that FreeWave offers may reduce out-of-band noise.

-In extreme cases, such as when interference is due to a Pager or Cellular Telephone tower, the band pass filters that FreeWave offers, may reduce this out-of-band noise.
+In extreme cases, such as when interference is due to a cellular tower, the band pass filters that FreeWave offers may reduce this out-of-band noise.

 1.2.
 Choosing Point-to-Point or Point-to-MultiPoint Operation